o0ragman0o/Bakt/README.md

 * their token balance is 0
 * their ether balance is 0
 * there are no pending transactions
-* the account is up to date with the dividends table

 `_addr` The address of a holder to vacate.